Have you been hustling online for the perfect violins for beginners? Look no further because you’ve found the right place to help you.

 Body & Neck

 You have to admit.
 This is a beautiful violin.
 I love its light-colored varnish!
 Although I have been known to buy violins purely because they look good, the light varnish is pretty functional, too (not just a pretty face).
-Scratches and dents don’t show up as boldly on lighter violins.
+Scratches and dents don’t show up as boldly on more delicate violins.
 Yeah, before you freak out, it happens… You may, at some point, nick the finish of your violin.
 They’re pesky little things sometimes!
 Your bow might go haywire and scratch the surface.
 So, if you’re a little clumsy like me, you may want to go for a more forgiving model.

 Bow & Hardware